paulroberts68/issue-aggregator/README.md

 # issue-aggregator
-The Developers Scrum of Scrum application (DevSOS) has been designed to provide a method for development teams to communicate about issues that are blocking progress.
-The idea is that, using this tool, a development community can share knowledge, people and tool and help each other move innovation forward.
-DevSOS joins a variety of tools (JIRA, GitHub, KanBoard as well as Trello) to an aggregated kanban board that highlights blocked issues.
+The issue aggregator has been designed to further encourage the creation of a collaborative development community within government.
+The objective is to be able to connect a number of development teams (who are using different software tools) and provide transparency into some of the issues that they might be facing (i.e. blocked stories).
+The community can then respond and help to identify or provide solutions.

 ## Features
+The issue aggregator provides a point of integration and aggregation of information for teams that sign up and join the API.
+The aggregator will facilitate the reporting of information from a number of tools including JIRA, GitHub, KanBoard as well as Trello.
+The aggregator comprises of an API hub that takes advantage of web-hooks provided by other third party applications and provides a dashboard view of the information in via Kanboard (an open source application).

 ## Usage
+The project is in the alpha stage.

 ## Project Status
 In production.

 ## Goals/Roadmap
+- Create a working prototype that can be used to demonstrate the proposed MVP

+- Join two teams who are using different project management software tools

+- Provide an issue or blocked “alert” system that notifies “watchers” of blocked work

 ## Getting Help or Reporting an Issue
 To report bugs/issues/feature requests, please file an [issue](https://github.com/bcgov/issue-aggregator/issues).